 Make That Buttercream!

 Begin by creaming together the butter and shortening, scraping the bowl once with a spatula and mixing again.
 You can omit the shortening and replace it with the same amount of butter, but I like to include a small amount of shortening to stabilize the frosting against heat.

 If you like espresso, you will love the hint of flavor in this frosting.
 However, it’s not so overwhelming – I’ve received good feedback on this frosting from toddlers and kids, too!

-Getting Set Up To Frost!
+Get Set Up To Frost!

 First, insert your piping tip into the bag and press it down as far as you can.
 Using a pair of scissors, make a small snip on the bag near the top of the piping tip.
 This “score mark” indicates where to cut the bag in order to secure the tip won’t fall through the opening.